roffs/curriculum-vitae/readme.md

 <table align="center">
   <tr>
     <td><b>Spanish:</b> Native<br><b>Catalan:</b> Native<br><b>English:</b> C1 </td>
-    <td>:round_pushpin: Barcelona, Spain<br>:iphone: (+34) 699 434 123<br>:email: <a href="mailto:gerardfabrego@gmail.com">gerardfabrego@gmail.com</a></td>
+    <td>:round_pushpin: Barcelona, Spain<br>:iphone: (+34) 699 434 123<br>:email: gerardfabrego@gmail.com</td>
   </tr>
 </table>

 ## ABOUT ME

 I'm a full-stack software engineer, passionate about software development and always eager to learn new stuff.
-I love figuring out how things work, both on the surface and behind the scenes.
+I love figuring out how things work, baoth on the surface and behind the scenes.
 I'm also keen on using and learning about the best practices to create robust high-quality software.

 Beyond my technical interests, I see myself as someone who's easy to approach and aims to create an  environment where everyone feels safe and comfortable.
 I believe in teamwork and enjoy collaborating with people from different backgrounds to learn and create together.